Muriel Pletts

-Muriel Pletts (born 23 February 1931) is a former British sprinter who competed at the 1948 Summer Olympics.
+Muriel Pletts (born 23 February 1931) is a British former sprinter who competed at the 1948 Summer Olympics.

 Biography

 Pletts finished third behind Winifred Jordan in the 100 metres event at the 1948 WAAA Championships.
 Shortly afterwards at the 1948 Olympic Games in London, Pletts competed for Great Britain in the women's 4 × 100 metres relay.

-Pletts improved to runner-up behind June Foulds in the 100 metres at the 1951 WAAA Championships and placed third behind Sylvia Cheeseman in the 200 metres.
+She improved to runner-up behind June Foulds in the 100 metres at the 1951 WAAA Championships and placed third behind Sylvia Cheeseman in the 200 metres.

 Pletts' daughter, Sue Hearnshaw, won the bronze medal in the long jump at the 1984 Summer Olympics She was also an English Schools champion.